chentingyang/STAMP/README.md

 ## 2. key parameters

 - data: dataset name, such as 'SWaT', 'WADI', ...
+- temp_methods: for STAMP, keep it as 'SAttn'

-2.1 图结构参数
+2.1 Graph Structure
-- nnodes：节点数目（KPI个数），因数据集不同而不同
-- top-k：邻居节点个数
-- em_dim：节点嵌入向量维度
-- alpha：缩放系数
-- hidden_dim：隐藏层维度
+- nnodes：number of features, which varies across datasets
+- top-k：number of neighbor nodes

-2.2 预测模型参数
+2.2 Pred Model
-- window_size：时间窗口大小
-- n_pred：预测步数
-- temp_kernel：最大时间卷积核大小，如多尺度卷积核[2,3,5]，则`temp_kernel=5`
-- in_channels：输入数据维度
-- out_channels：输出数据维度
-- layer_num：block（时间学习、时空学习模块）数量
+- window_size：time window length
-- act_func：激活函数
+- n_pred：prediction step
+- temp_kernel：the kernel size of Convolutional Input-Output Layer
+- layer_num：number of TLL and SLL Layers
-- pred_lr_init：预测模型初始学习率
+- act_func：activation function

-2.3 自编码器参数
+2.3 Attention
-- latent_size：潜在向量维度
-- ae_lr_init：自编码器初始学习率
+- embed_size: embedding size
+- num_heads: number of attention heads
+- is_conv: while True, FFN use Linear; else, FFN use Conv1D

-2.4 训练参数
+2.4 AE
-- seed：随机种子
-- val_ratio：验证集比例
-- is_down_sample：是否采用下采样策略
-- down_len：下采样长度
+- latent_size：dimension of L-space

+2.4 Training

+- is_down_sample：whether performing down-sampling to the original samples
-- is_mas：是否用历史移动平均分量特征
+- down_len：down-sampling ratio
+- is_mas：whether performing a moving average operation by sub-windows to extend channel

-2.5 测试参数
+2.5 Testing
-- test_alpha：预测误差权重
-- test_beta：重构误差权重
-- test_gamma：对抗误差权重
-- search_steps：网格搜索步数
-- top_kErr：输出topk根因KPI
+- test_alpha：weight of prediction error
+- test_beta：weight of reconstruction error
+- test_gamma：weight of adversarial error

+2.6 params in get_final_result()
+- topk: number of features to calculate the anomaly score
+- option: set to 2
+- method: ['sum', 'max', 'mean'], types of aggragation operators